 This quote is from the author of “Spark: How to Lead Yourself and Others to Greater Success.”
 It reminds us to avoid looking for someone or something to blame.

 At the core of accountability is the ability to accept and admit when you’ve made a mistake.
 Taking responsibility in this way demonstrates to your employees that it’s OK to get it wrong occasionally.
-Failure can be a useful learning tool, and a healthy approach to handling failure can guide you toward greater success.
+Failure can be a useful learning tool, and a healthy approach to handling failure can guide you toward greater success and leadership capacity.

 When you take responsibility instead of looking for a place to lay the blame, you inspire confidence in your leadership abilities.
 You also as well inspire your employees to hold themselves more accountable!